-Karnataka: After Amit Shah, Rahul Gandhi to hold roadshow in Shimoga today
+Karnataka: After Amit Shah, Rahul Gandhi addresses rally in Shimoga

-Congress president Rahul Gandhi arrived in Shimoga, the hometown of state BJP president B S Yeddyurappa on Tuesday.
+Ahead of the Karnataka assembly elections, Congress president Rahul Gandhi is addressing a public meeting in Shimoga, the hometown of state BJP president B S Yeddyurappa on Tuesday.
 His visit to the city comes days after BJP president Amit Shah held a grand roadshow here.

+Rahul Gandhi will go to Holalkere in Chitradurga district on Wednesday.
+Holalkere is a Lingayat stronghold.
+The Congress president will then go to Tumkur, where he is expected to meet the 111-year-old seer of Siddaganga Mutt Shivakumara Swamy, a revered Lingayat pontiff.

 The Congress has now taken the battle directly to Yeddyurappa's door by bringing party supremo to Shimoga.
 After landing at Hubli airport, Gandhi took a helicopter ride to Shimoga this morning.